w33tmaricich/kawa/README.md

 ```

 The current state has been returned.
 You can see it registered the process
 as `:test`.
-If you do not provie an id to register it as, a unique id will be
+If you do not provide an id to register it as, a unique id will be
 generated for you.

 To kill the process that has been registered, simply run: